 So those are the cons out of the way.
 Onto the pros!

-8. RVing will totally change your travel lifestyle — and you’ll probably do more of it as a result.
+8. Owning an RV will totally change your travel lifestyle — and you’ll probably do more of it as a result.

 But even if you’ve done your research, it’s hard to understand the level of comfort and flexibility offered by even a modest RV until you’ve experienced it.

 RV travel offers all the convenience and flexibility that draws Americans to the open road along with the comfort of having your very own private bungalow along for the ride.
 When you travel by RV, you never have to worry about finding a hotel room — or grimacing to find it untidy or even unclean once you enter.
-You always know exactly when the sheets were last changed!
+When you owning an RV, You always know exactly when the sheets were last changed!

 9. The RVing community is tight-knit and helpful.